 - 1. The estimates of the overall rates in each of the two groups and the rate ratio. - 2.
 A confidence interval for the rate-ratio between the two groups. - 3.
 The cumulative rates to 70 and 80 years in the two groups. - 4.
 The ratio of the cumulative rates. - 5.
 Comment on the results.

-2.13 Attributable risk
+Attributable risk 2.13

 Consider again the Thorotrast-study material from exercise 2.12 Remember the definition and interpretation of Attributable risk from the lectures.